 It may be just a small traditional village, but Oia is where you'll find some of the most glamorous properties on Santorini.
 The Sea Captain's House, on the other hand, is more like a luxury B&B loaded with antiques, character, and quirky charm.
-The owner, American Tony Mosiman, ditched his career as an IT consultant for a life on Santorini more than a decade ago.
-He first opened two restaurants, the upscale Ambrosia and the more casual Ambrosia & Nectar, which are still two of the best restaurants in town, and then in 2004 opened 1864 the Sea Captain's House.
 Originally the clifftop mansion of a true sea captain, the architecture—high cross-vaulted ceilings, big rooms, and Venetian-style facade—reflects the captain's voyages through Europe.
-Rooms are decorated in an eclectic mix of antiques and art, with many paintings from local artists.
-With only three suites, it doesn't get more intimate than this.
-Tony and his partner, Panayiotis, are almost always on hand to assist, feed, and advise their guests.
+Rooms have views of the island’s volcano and caldera and are stocked with Bulgari bath products and complimentary mineral water and juices.
+With only four suites, it doesn't get more intimate than this.
 The Sea Captain's House succeeds in feeling like a home away from home.

 Have you been here?
 Share a tip or a photo with fellow travelers.

 Oia is a picturesque maze of a traditional Greek whitewashed village that happens to be home to some of the island's most exclusive properties.
 Because of its prime position over the caldera, tour groups can crowd the streets around sunset.
 But otherwise, it's a charming town loaded with excellent little cafés, restaurants, and independent shops like Atlantis Books and Iama Wine Shop.